 - 3/4 cup unsalted butter softened to room temperature

-- green food colouring and multicoloured sprinkles if desired
+- food colouring and multicoloured sprinkles of your choice, if desired

 Recipe: Instructions

-- In a medium bowl, sift the flour, cornstarch, cream of tartar, baking powder and salt together through a sifter or sieve at least twice.
+- In a medium bowl, sift the flour, baking powder and salt together through a sifter or sieve at least twice.
 This will ensure ultra fluffy cookies.

 - Using a stand mixer or hand mixer, beat the butter on high speed until it's light and fluffy and very creamy.